daithiw44/MAL/readme.markdown

 Convenience methods for accessing and connecting to, authenticating and querying against a MongoDB instance in Node.
 --------------------------------------------------------------------------------------------

-NOW USES NODE v0.10 and mongodb-1.2.14, to cater for process.nextTick see changelog.
+MAL NOW USES NODE v0.10 and mongodb-1.2.14, to cater for process.nextTick, and buffers requests while server connects to DB. see changelog.

 MAL provides an easy way to preform operations on a MongoDB instance.
 [mongodb / node-mongodb-native](https://github.com/mongodb/node-mongodb-native) -- `sits on mongodb / node-mongodb-native function calls`